Data Refuge is a community-driven, collaborative project to preserve

 Data Stories and Climate Sensing is a suite of public research invitations and projects that explore how climate and environmental data live in the world--how data are made, preserved, and used; how data connect people, places, and non-humans; and how data, paired with story, can spur action on climate.
 My Climate Story invites personal stories about local experiences of global climate change and can be shared in the public Data Storybank and by using #MyClimateStory.
 Data Remediations is a podcast and companion blog highlighting data storytelling work supported by the National Geographic Foundation and the Penn Program in Environmental Humanities in Philadelphia, Houston, New York, Baltimore, and Oregon.
 Climate Sensing and Data Storytelling is a public conference, art exhibit, and climate storytelling incubator happening in Philadelphia in May 2020 and bringing the art and science of these projects together.
 These initiatives grew out of Data Refuge and some 50+ Data Rescues, archive-a-thons to protect, preserve, and advocate for climate and environmental data.
 Stories connect data and observations to lives and places and tell us how and why they matter.
 Share your Climate Story and get involved.

-Contribute your climate story by clicking through
+Contribute your climate story and watch

 this 90 second video